nrfconnect/sdk-nrf/doc/nrf/gs_modifying.rst

 To configure the parent image (the main application), select :guilabel:`menuconfig`.
 The other options allow you to configure the child images.

-See :ref:`zephyr:override_kernel_conf` in the Zephyr documentation for instructions on how to run menuconfig or guiconfig.
+See :ref:`zephyr:menuconfig` in the Zephyr documentation for instructions on how to run menuconfig or guiconfig.

 To locate a specific configuration option, use the filter (:guilabel:`Jump to` in menuconfig and guiconfig).
 The documentation for each :ref:`configuration option <configuration_options>` also lists the menu path where the option can be found.